ccani007/dissertationData/README.md

 # dissertationData: A PUBLIC YRBS data repository

-> :warning: As public health data is increasingly restricted and erased from open access under current policies, this repository is dedicated to preserving the *Youth Risk Behavior Surveillance System (YRBS)* data from the *Centers for Disease Control and Prevention (CDC)*.
+> :warning: As public health data is increasingly restricted and erased from open access under current policies, this repository is dedicated to preserving the **Youth Risk Behavior Surveillance System (YRBS)** data from the **Centers for Disease Control and Prevention (CDC)**.
 The YRBS is a crucial national survey tracking adolescent health behaviors, including substance use, mental health, physical activity, and experiences of violence.
 I am working to compile as many years of YRBS data as possible and will be updating this repository daily.
-Ensuring continued access to this dataset is essential for research, policy-making, and advocacy efforts aimed at improving adolescent health and well-being, especially at a time when transparency and evidence-based decision-making are under threat. *Stay strong!*
+Ensuring continued access to this dataset is essential for research, policy-making, and advocacy efforts aimed at improving adolescent health and well-being, especially at a time when transparency and evidence-based decision-making are under threat. **Stay strong!**

-I am actively working to collect as many years of YRBS data as possible and will be updating this repository daily with what I can retrieve.
-Ensuring continued access to this valuable dataset is essential for research, policy-making, and advocacy efforts aimed at improving adolescent health and well-being.

-Stay strong!

 ## **Description**:

 Welcome to the `dissertationData` package!

-This package contains cleaned datasets from the Youth Risk Behavior Surveillance System (YRBS) for the years 2017, 2019, 2021, 2023.
-The central aim of this project is to streamline research on adolescent suicide attempts, particularly for my dissertation.
+This package contains cleaned datasets from the **Youth Risk Behavior Surveillance System (YRBS)** for the years **2017, 2019, 2021, and 2023**.
+The central goal of this project is to facilitate research on adolescent suicide attempts, initially for my dissertation, but now for anyone committed to **evidence-based decision-making**!

 Additionally, it is designed to **provide an immense time-saving** advantage for future researchers.
 With just a straightforward `data()` function call, you can easily access the raw, cleaned, or combined versions of the dataset within your R environment.